Category Archives: Saxe-Coburg and Gotha

 Ernst served as a general in the Prussian Army and participated in campaigns against Napoleon.
 After the Napoleonic Wars, Ernst worked on rebuilding the duchy.
 In 1821, he gave the country a new constitution.
 He promoted science and the arts and built theaters in Coburg and Gotha.
 Ernst oversaw romantic neo-Gothic renovations to the castles Rosenau, Ehrenburg, Callenberg, and Reinhardsbrunn and established the English-style landscape park at the castles.

 Ernst was long content with bachelorhood until his mother insisted he marry to provide the duchy with heirs.
-Ernst considered several candidates for marriage, including some of the daughters of Paul, Emperor of All Russia, but he settled on Princess Louise of Saxe-Gotha-Altenburg, the only child and heiress of Augustus, Duke of Saxe-Gotha-Altenburg and Louise Charlotte of Mecklenburg-Schwerin.
+Ernst considered several candidates for marriage, including some of the daughters of Paul, Emperor of All Russia, but settled on Princess Louise of Saxe-Gotha-Altenburg, the only child and heiress of Augustus, Duke of Saxe-Gotha-Altenburg and Louise Charlotte of Mecklenburg-Schwerin.
 She was a lively, romantic, and well-educated girl who was excited at the prospect of marrying Ernst, whom she thought was handsome and kind.
-There is some indication that Louise had heard about Ernst’s womanizing (and his several illegitimate children) before her marriage, but by all accounts, she was optimistic about a happy life with him.
+There is some indication that Louise had heard about Ernst’s womanizing (and his several illegitimate children) before her marriage, she was optimistic about a happy life with him.

 Ernst was her distant cousin and 33 years old to Louise’s 16 at the time of the wedding.
 The match was arranged by Ernst’s mother to bring Louise’s territory of Gotha to the duchy.
 Due to the Salic Law in force in the duchy, Louise could not rule the territories herself, but a husband or son could claim them on her behalf.
 Louise also brought a healthy dowry to the marriage, which could be used to restore Saxe-Coburg’s long-faltering finances.